-For private garages, carports and sheds an inspection is required at the final stages of construction.
-For swimming pools and required fencing, an inspection must be carried out and the fence certified before the pool is filled with water to a depth of 300mm or more.
+For private garages, carports and sheds an inspection is required at the final stage of construction.
+For swimming pools, at the completion of the pool and its fencing and, if no temporary fence for the pool was constructed, inspection must occur before the pool is filled with water to a depth of 300mm or more.
+Where temporary fencing for a pool is used, additional inspection requirements apply (see section 44 of the Building Regulation 2021 and the Queensland Development Code MP3.4).

 The person carrying out the building work must give notice to the private certifier when an inspection is due.
 A private certifier or council certifier must carry out a pool fencing inspection.
-For the other inspections, the private certifier will either carry out inspections personally or appoint competent persons to inspect and approve aspects of work.
+For the other inspections, the private certifier will either carry out inspections personally or appoint competent persons to inspect and approve aspects of work (subject to restrictions under the Building Regulation 2021).

-For Class 1a and 10 buildings or structures, when the final inspection is complete, the building certifier must provide the owner with a final inspection certificate and any other inspection documentation for inspection of the building work.
+For single detached class 1a buildings and class 10 buildings or structures, when the final inspection is complete, the building certifier must provide the owner with a final inspection certificate and any other inspection documentation for inspection of the building work.
 A copy will be given to the local council at the completion of the building work.

-For all other classes of buildings, a certificate of occupancy must be provided to the owner when the building certifier considers that the work is substantially complete.
+For all other buildings or structures, a certificate of occupancy must be provided to the owner when the building certifier considers that the work is substantially complete.